 Author: Ayn Rand

-The first literary work of one of the most influential philosophers and novelists of the twentieth century-available for the first time in trade paperback.
-Ayn Rand wrote of her first novel, We the Living, "It is as near to an autobiography as I will ever write.
-The plot is invented, the background is not...The specific events of Kira's life were not mine: her ideas, her convictions, her values, were and are."
 We the Living depicts the struggle of the individual against the state, and the impact of the Russian Revolution on three human beings who demand the right to live their own lives and pursue their own happiness.
-It tells of a young woman's passionate love, held like a fortress against the corrupting evil of a totalitarian state.
-This classic novel is not a story of politics, but of the men and women who have to struggle for existence behind the banners and slogans.
+This classic novel is not a story of politics, but of the men and women who fight for existence within a totalitarian state.

 Ayn Rand is best known as the author of the perennially bestselling novels The Fountainhead and Atlas Shrugged.
 Altogether, more than 12 million copies of the two novels have been sold in the United States.
 The books have attracted three generations of readers, shaped the foundation of the Libertarian movement, and influenced White House economic policies throughout the Reagan years and beyond.
 A passionate advocate of laissez-faire capitalism and individual rights, Rand remains a powerful force in the political perceptions of Americans today.
 Yet twenty-five years after her death, her readers know little about her life.
 In this seminal biography, Anne C. Heller traces the controversial author’s life from her childhood in Russia during the Bolshevik Revolution to her years as a screenwriter in Hollywood, the publication of her blockbuster novels, and the rise and fall of the cult that formed around her in the 1950s and 1960s.
 Throughout, Heller reveals previously unknown facts about Rand’s history and looks at Rand with new research and a fresh perspective.
 Based on original research in Russia, dozens of interviews with Rand’s acquaintances and former acolytes, and previously unexamined archives of tapes and letters, AYN RAND AND THE WORLD SHE MADE is a comprehensive and eye-opening portrait of one of the most significant and improbable figures of the twentieth century.
 From the Hardcover edition.